Trapped surfaces in a hadronic fluid: Analog cosmology

 \subsection{Radial null geodesics}

 To study the apparent horizon in an expanding chiral fluid we need to examine the behavior of radial null geodesics of the analog metric which we shall derive in Sec. \ref{horizon}.
-With hindsight, we first consider a space time of the form
+With hindsight, we first consider a spacetime of the form

 where $\beta$ and $\alpha$ are arbitrary functions of $\tau$.
 The metric tensor is